isaka-james/fb-phish/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fb-phish&label=Project%20viewed&color=0e75b6&style=flat" alt="project views count" /> </p>

-## Custom FaceBook Login Page works with Linux, Windows, Termux 🔓
+## works with Linux, Windows, Termux 🔓
 You can use web interface or terminal, the choice is upon to you..

 ## Authors 🕵🏿‍♂️